What you need to know this summer

 Historic Downtown – Midland Ave Streetscape Project

-Starting Summer 2023, sections of Midland Ave in Historic Downtown will be under construction.
+The project began in the Summer of 2023, and sections of Midland Ave in Historic Downtown are under construction through December 2024.
 Businesses will remain open during this time, so please be sure to Support Local.
 The summer will also include a robust programming calendar.

 Getting to Historic Downtown Basalt